-Here’s Greg talking to ABC News’ Dan Harris.
+Here’s Greg talking to ABC News’ Dan Harris about Humanism, community for the nonreligious, and being good without god.
 This interview was featured on ABC World News with Diane Sawyer and Good Morning America in 2010.

 Greg, his work, and our students and community are also featured in this April 2013 documentary produced by CBS News.